 When you determine if you can afford a new car, you should go in armed with the knowledge of what to expect when you apply for an auto loan with Pelican.

-Pelican’s Lending Manager Darren Massey answers some of our most frequently asked questions on the lending and approval process.
+Pelican’s lending team answers some of our most frequently asked questions on the lending and approval process.

 If I’m interested in buying a car, at what time should I reach out to my financial institution about financing?